Estate planning: What to consider

 Any bequests to a surviving spouse will be treated as a transfer at base cost for CGT purposes.
 This is referred to as a rollover.
 This means that no CGT liability will arise when assets are bequeathed to a spouse.
 This liability is, however, merely postponed until the death of the surviving spouse.

-Liquidity: You need to ensure that enough liquidity will be available for costs, liabilities and taxes to be met without having to dispose of assets at possibly the wrong time and at relatively low prices.
+Liquidity: Make sure enough liquidity will be available for costs, liabilities and taxes to be met without having to dispose of assets at possibly the wrong time and at relatively low prices.
 The following assets can be taken into account to determine the liquidity in your estate:

 - cash;